NASCAR career of Kyle Busch

+Kyle Busch was an American professional stock car racing driver and team owner.
+During his career, which began in 2003, he set numerous NASCAR records, and across its top three Series, won 234 races.
+He was a two-time NASCAR Cup Series champion, having won in 2015 and 2019, and also was the 2009 NASCAR Nationwide Series champion.

-Kyle Thomas Busch is an American professional stock car racing driver and team owner.
-As of 2025, he drives full-time in the No. 8 Chevrolet ZL1 for Richard Childress Racing in the NASCAR Cup Series.
-Busch also competes part-time in the NASCAR Craftsman Truck Series, piloting the No. 7 and No. 07 Chevrolet Silverado for Spire Motorsports.
-He is a two-time NASCAR Cup Series champion, having won in 2015 and 2019, and a 2009 NASCAR Nationwide Series champion.
+Before his death, he drove full-time in the No. 8 Chevrolet ZL1 for Richard Childress Racing in the NASCAR Cup Series.
+Busch also competed part-time in the NASCAR Craftsman Truck Series, piloting the No. 7 Chevrolet Silverado for Spire Motorsports.
+He also had starts planned later in 2026 to drive the No. 8 Chevrolet Camaro for JR Motorsports in the CARS Late Model Stock Car Tour.

-During his career, Busch drove for Hendrick Motorsports in the Cup Series from 2003 to 2007, Joe Gibbs Racing from 2008 to 2022, and currently, 2023-present, for Richard Childress Racing.
+During his career, Busch drove for Hendrick Motorsports in the Cup Series from 2003 to 2007, Joe Gibbs Racing from 2008 to 2022, and Richard Childress Racing from 2023 to his death in 2026.
 In the Xfinity Series, Busch drove for Hendrick Motorsports from 2003 to 2007, Joe Gibbs Racing, Braun Motorsports, and D'Hondt Humphrey Motorsports in 2008, Joe Gibbs Racing from 2009 to 2011, Kyle Busch Motorsports in 2012, and again with Joe Gibbs Racing from 2013 to 2021.
-In the Truck Series, Busch drove for Roush Racing in 2001, Morgan-Dollar Motorsports in a one-off event at Indianapolis Raceway Park in 2004, Billy Ballew Motorsports from 2005 to 2009, Kyle Busch Motorsports from 2010 to 2023, and Spire Motorsports starting in 2024.
+In the Truck Series, Busch drove for Roush Racing in 2001, Morgan-Dollar Motorsports in a one-off event at Indianapolis Raceway Park in 2004, Billy Ballew Motorsports from 2005 to 2009, Kyle Busch Motorsports from 2010 to 2023, and Spire Motorsports from 2024 to his death in 2026.

+The 2026 Go Bowling at The Glen marked Busch's final Cup race for points, where he finished in eighth, while the 2026 NASCAR All-Star Race was the final Cup race of any sort he would appear in.
+The 2026 Ecosave 200 in the Craftsman Truck Series was his final NASCAR win overall.

-Hendrick Motorsports (2003-2007)
+Hendrick Motorsports (2003–2007)

 Busch joined the NASCAR Busch Series in 2003 as a development driver for Hendrick Motorsports, after leaving Roush Racing's program.
 He ran seven ARCA Re/Max Series races for Hendrick, winning at Nashville Superspeedway in April and again at Kentucky Speedway in May.

 After turning 18 in May, Busch competed in seven Busch Series races for NEMCO Motorsports, finishing second twice, including in his debut at Lowe's Motor Speedway and at Darlington Raceway.
 In November, he was set to make his Cup debut at Homestead in Hendrick's No. 60 Chevrolet, but withdrew after failing pre-race tech and not having a backup car.